Must-see places on a day trip to Riga

 Constant reinvention

 New quirky bars and restaurants offering cuisines from all over the planet open every single week as others depart this world.
 Areas of the city that were once hip suddenly become yesterday’s news as the young and cool find new and more exciting places to party.
 Redevelopment money from the EU and private investors means that the Riga that was once the place to avoid, is now the place to hang out and be seen.
-Yes, Riga has many many well-known delights such as its UNESCO Old Town, opulent opera house, and its dozens of stunning centuries-old churches but what are the real must-see places and things to do on a day trip to Riga right now?
+Whether you visit Riga for its UNESCO Old Town, its opulent opera house, or its centuries-old churches, the question remains: what to see in Riga in one day?

-Many visitors are surprised to discover that Riga has the biggest central market and bazaar in all of Europe!
+Many visitors are surprised to discover that Riga's attractions include the biggest central market and bazaar in all of Europe!
 And besides being the most sizable market on the continent, it is arguably the most captivating and fascinating!
 Pride of place are the five enormous former German Zeppelin hangars, dating back to World War One.
 One of the hangars has engaging monochrome prints showing scenes from Riga Central Market in its early days, while each of the Zeppelin hangars is buzzing and full of the eclectic sounds, smells, and sights one might expect from such gigantic food pavilions.
 Hundreds of merchants are hard at work here each and every day trading everything imaginable from biezpiens, aromatic spices, freshly caught fish, wild succulent berries, and dozens of varieties of forest mushrooms, to fluffy oven-baked Uzbek bread!
+For those planning a 1-day itinerary, this vibrant market is a must-visit.

 While all the other tourists are admiring Riga’s countless delights from its cobblestone street level, we suggest you lose the crowds and admire Riga in all its glory from high above.
+This unique perspective adds a whole new dimension to your Riga sightseeing experience.
 Fortunately, there are very few high rises in the Latvian capital, which is one of the reasons the city is so stupidly gorgeous.
 But for a different perspective of the city, we suggest you visit the Academy of Sciences building top floor, the Riga TV Tower, or the vertiginous 120-metre steeple of St Peter’s Church.
 Better still, if you fancy combining your birds eye views with culinary pleasure or an indulgent cocktail, then make for the Skyline Bar on the 26th floor of the Radisson Blu Latvija Hotel, the gorgeous Gutenbergs Rooftop restaurant (in Riga Old Town), or enjoy the sumptuous views of Riga from the three restaurants and bars atop (and the one clinging on to the side) of Galleria Riga.

 Watery delights